ETS-Android4/capstone22/README.md

 The Carlina Coffee Application is a user friendly application that will allow users to conveniently select a drink, and modify the drink to the users preference.
-The application will allow the user to place the order in real time, and notify the user of the drinks order upon completion.
+The application will allow the user to place the order in real time, sending the order to the store, and notifying the user of the drinks order upon completion.

 Your audience for the Readme.md are other developers who are joining your team.
 Specifically, the file should contain detailed instructions that any developer